oyindonesia/external-api-docs/source/includes/_payment_routing.md

 |qris_url|String|the URL of QR image; conditional, only exist if request need_frontend is FALSE and payment_method is QRIS|

 <aside class="warning">
 Note: For payments and inquiries involving a BSI VA using BSI Mobile or Banking Syariah Indonesia Net, please only input the last 12 digits of the va_number (remove 6059 from the va_number with format "6059xxxxxxxxxxxx").
 This does not apply to payments and inquiries involving a BSI VA using other methods.
-Also note that BSI VAs currently do not support the lifetime option, so make sure that partner_user_id is left empty if BSI is chosen in list_enable_sof.
+Also note that BSI VAs currently do not support the reusable option, so make sure that partner_user_id is left empty if BSI is chosen in list_enable_sof.
 </aside>

 ### List of Allowed Payment Methods and SOF